browserext/browserext.github.io/charter/index.md

 the resolution will be considered to have consensus as a resolution of the Community Group.

-When working on non contentious topics, and early drafts,
+When working on non contentious topics and early drafts,
 Editors are trusted to make progress without needing an explicit resolution for every change.